fictorial/redis-node-client/README.md

-# Redis client for Node.js
+# A binary-safe Redis client for Node.js

 The client supports *pipelining* by default.
 That is, every command is submitted to Redis asynchronously.
 The client does not block waiting for a